 As parents divorce, their first priority should be the well-being of their sons and daughters.
 Though disputes over financial arrangements might be heated, everyone benefits when legal and physical custody issues are handled in a mature, thoughtful fashion.
-Since 1988, the attorneys of Hunter Rhodes, LLC, in Augusta, have guided divorcing parents through tough situations relating to residence, visitation and decision-making authority.
+Since 1988, the attorneys of Joseph T. Rhodes Law Firm, in Augusta, have guided divorcing parents through tough situations relating to residence, visitation and decision-making authority.
 We take the time to learn about the specific needs of your children and use our family law experience to create parenting plans that safeguard their well-being.
 When appropriate custody terms cannot be worked out through mutual agreement, we prepare exhaustively to make the strongest possible argument in court.

 The Georgia Code states that neither mothers nor fathers are favored under the law when it comes to legal and physical custody arrangements.
 Judges can consider any circumstance when deciding what is in the young person’s best interests.
 Our experienced family law attorneys will outline the factors named within state law that might affect the outcome of your custody matter, such as: